fehmi/simply.js/docs/getting-started.md

 Now you have two files and they are look like below.
 You can just click to download to have them in your local for fastest start if you don't want to create these files manually.

 <repl-component download="true" id="10fcijpwru4j34e"></repl-component>

+## Inline Components
+You can also define and use your component while writing them inline without a need of an external file.
+<repl-component download="true" id="nvrh9n07asl89ed"></repl-component>

+This method also can be used to manipulate after loading single file components.
+See [inline components](#/docs/inline-components)

 ## Preview Your App